humanitycodes/codelab/backend/env/README.md

 A secret key provided by MSU IT Services that is required to successfully authenticate an account using MSU's OAuth service.

+### `PORT`

+Used in non-development environments to indicate which port the backend server will run on.
+In these environments, the `PORT` environment variable is usually set automatically and the value is used internally and mapped to ports 80/443 for public access.
+The default value is `4000`.